-Eq.
-5 shows that, depending on the relative strengths of the surface and subsurface terms, σ^0 either increases or decreases with increasing soil wetness.
-This leads to three functionally different backscatter regimes: (i) dominant surface scattering, (ii) dominant subsurface scattering, (iii) and mixed scatter regime.
-These regimes are illustrated by Fig. 1 which furthermore serves to discuss the expected impacts on ASCAT SSM retrievals.
+Equation (5) shows that depending on the relative strengths of the surface and subsurface terms, σ^0 either increases or decreases with increasing soil wetness.
+This leads to three functionally different backscatter regimes: 1) dominant subsurface scattering; 2) mixed scattering regime; and 3) dominant surface scattering.
+These regimes are illustrated in Fig. 1 which furthermore serves to discuss the expected impacts on ASCAT SSM retrievals.